conjurer-rich/user-needs-mapping/_pages/how-can-we-help.md

 ---
-permalink: /training
+permalink: /how-can-we-help
-title: "Workshops, Training, and Consultancy"
+title: "How we can help with workshops, enablement, and consultancy"
 layout: splash
-description: "Learn, grow, and transform with tailored workshops, hands-on training, and expert consultancy in User Needs Mapping."
+description: "Learn, grow, and transform with tailored workshops, hands-on enablement, and expert consultancy in User Needs Mapping."
 classes: wide
 header:
   overlay_color: "#f59542"
 ---

-# Workshops, Training, and Consultancy

 **Empower your teams and drive meaningful change with expert-led User Needs Mapping sessions.**

 Whether you're just starting your User Needs Mapping journey or looking to refine your approach, we offer tailored solutions to meet your needs.
-Our workshops, training programs, and consultancy services are designed to help you align teams, reduce complexity, and deliver value faster.
+Our workshops, enablement programs, and consultancy services are designed to help you align teams, reduce complexity, and deliver value faster.

 ---